Queizen30/mc-tools-list/index.md

 - [Planetminecraft](https://www.planetminecraft.com/mods/)
 - [Feed the Beast](https://feed-the-beast.com) (Modpacks)
 - [NotEnoughMods](https://bot.notenoughmods.com/)
-<br>_I don't gurantee that any of the mods listed at these pages are safe.
+<br>_I don't guarantee that any of the mods listed at these pages are safe.
 Use at your own risk._

 ## Texture Packs
 - [Planetminecraft](https://www.planetminecraft.com)